ajoslin103/angular-action-icons/README.md

 ## want more ?

-there are four kinds of action icons
+there are six kinds of action icons

 ###action-icon-single-state : one click, one icon